-Floors including sub-floors

-Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Areas of loose flooring was noted.
+Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Wear and tear and loose flooring was noted to areas.